Plans are nothing; planning is everything.

 As George Lorimer, a renowned journalist & author said, when you wake up every morning with determination, you’ll be going to bed with satisfaction.

 One of the most annoying thing that we probably encounter in the morning – especially if you’re female – is deciding what to wear.
-Before I made planning my outfit a part of my nightly routine, there were days where staring at my closet and desperately pairing on clothes for the day would take up to half an hour.
+Before I made planning my outfit a part of my nightly routine, there were days where I would spend way too much time staring at my closet and desperately pairing on clothes for the day.

 Yes, I know, it all sounds so trivial, after all, I can simply just pick out the first thing I see and stick with it.
 But ladies, you know that it doesn’t quite work out that way.